Fuel4us/EventManagingApp/docs/red/1160634/sp1/README.md

 *In this section document your contribution and efforts to the integration of your work with the work of the other elements of the team and also your work regarding the demonstration (i.e., tests, updating of scripts, etc.)*

+Nothing to report, all that is important to mention, has already been mentioned

 # 7. Final Remarks